ABOUT OUR PUBLICATION

 SOURCES: NEA REPORT 2015 “States of Engagement: Arts Participation by U.S. Geography.”
 See more at: https://www.arts.gov.

 Our print edition is hand-delivered by arts aficionados to local theater and concert patrons, while our weekly online and podcast updates are curated and customized to your interests.
 For advertisers and partners, OLY ARTS provides unique access to a highly-valued demographic of South Sound audiences and patrons.

 OLY ARTS is published by OlyWorks LLC.
 Olympia arts booster Ned Hayes is our founder and editor-in-chief.
 He can be reached at firstname.lastname@example.org.
-Managing editor Christian Carvajal can be contacted at email@example.com.
+Our managing editor can be contacted at email@example.com.

 Our freelance writing staff is a locally based team of arts and culture experts with deep roots in the South Sound.
 Our team includes a former New York Times reporter, as well as freelance writers for the Bellingham Herald, The News Tribune, The Olympian, The Pasadena Weekly, Seattle Weekly, Thurston Talk, and a variety of other publications.

 OLY ARTS is an active participant in downtown activities in Olympia, and is a proud member of the Olympia Downtown Association.

 OLY ARTS MAILING ADDRESS